-If you’re not using Pinterest in your book marketing efforts, you might want to give it a try — it’s one of the largest social networks, and according to the Pew Research Center, 42% of all online women and 13% of all online men use Pinterest.
-If you’re not familiar with the platform, Pinterest is a virtual pin board where you can pin images from other sites, linking back to the original source.
+If you’re not using Pinterest as a book marketing tactic, you might want to give it a try — it’s one of the largest social networks, and according to the Pew Research Center, 42% of all online women and 15% of all online men use Pinterest.
+If you’re not familiar with the platform, Pinterest is a virtual pinboard where you can pin images from other sites, linking back to the original source.
 Other users can re-pin those same images to their boards.

 While Pinterest is one of the most popular social networks, not every author will find a relevant audience on this platform.
 Most of Pinterest’s users are female, and the demographics skew younger, so some genre authors might have a harder time building a fan base on Pinterest than a romance or new adult author, for example.

 If you decide Pinterest is worth testing, here are some great examples of authors who’ve been able to build an audience and pin images that have connected with many followers.
 We’ve included a variety of authors who write in different genres.
 Hopefully these examples will inspire you to create some of your own Pinterest boards.
 You can also jump to a specific strategy: